scafeman/vmware-module-build-examples/README.md

-# VMware Module Build Examples
+# VMware Cloud Director (VCD) Module Build Examples

 This repository contains examples of how to use Terraform Modules to automate the deployment of Virtual Applications, Virtual Machines, NSX-T NAT Rules, Dynamic Security Groups and Data Center Group Organization Networks into the [Rackspace SDDC Flex](https://www.rackspace.com/cloud/private/software-defined-data-center-flex) VMware Cloud Director Platform.